Accountability and Transparency

 We are committed to disclosing timely, relevant and accurate information in an accessible format.
 IWDA shares information regarding our governance structure, key policies, legal status and organisational purpose.
 IWDA is committed to share description of significant programs, policy papers, reports and press releases, formal agreements with other organisations and records of the environmental impact of activities.

 IWDA is committed to transparency and integrity in our financial management.
-Please see our Annual Reports page for the 2019 Annual Report and Financial Summary and archive of previous IWDA Annual Reports.
+Please see our Annual Reports page for the most recent Annual Report and Financial Summary and archive of previous IWDA Annual Reports.

 Monitoring, Evaluation and Learning Reports